USER MANUALS

 connector.name=hive-hadoop2

-# Embedded Hive Metastore
+# connection to the Embedded Hive Metastore

 hive.metastore.uri=thrift://hive-metastore:9083